Newport Market Hall is currently closed for refurbishment. Businesses outside of the hall will remain open depending on Covid-19 restrictions.

 LoftCo, the company behind the revitalisation project for the listed building, has a proven track record including major developments at Cardiff’s Tramshed, Barry’s Pumphouse and Porthcawl’s Jennings Building.

-The award-winning specialist in SME incubation and community collaboration wants to create a 24-hour working/living space with a tech hub, 80 apartments and a performance space while retaining market units and a food hall.
+The award-winning specialist in SME incubation and community collaboration wants to create a 24-hour working/living space with a tech hub while retaining market units and a food hall.

 The scheme could attract 100 new businesses and create over 300 sustainable jobs, modernising the building without losing some of its historic features.

-LoftCo’s proposals have received backing from the council and will also contribute a short-term repayable loan, through Welsh Government funding, towards the cost of the scheme, subject to planning permission being granted.
+LoftCo’s proposals have received backing from the council which will also contribute a short-term repayable loan, through Welsh Government funding, towards the cost of the scheme.

 Directions and parking